getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 - The aggregation process is not expected to be atomic and we will encounter race-conditions where two segments with the same replay-id attempt to mutate the same key at the same time.
   - To solve this we will need to partition our Kafka messages by replay-id and process sequentially.
   - This has scalability limitations but those limitations are likely to be less than existing limitations.
   - Aggregation states can be updated atomicly with some databases.
-See "Use Alternative Databases" proposal.
+See "Use Alternative OLAP Database" proposal.
   - Alternatively we can tolerate losing aggregation states and continue using parallel consumers.
 - Kafka will sometimes produce duplicate messages.
 If we assume order we can set a requirement on segment_id > previous_segment_id.
   - Order can not be assumed.
 Valid aggregation states could be lost.